Skip to main content

 Today the quay lies on the route of the 18-mile Templer Way which offers walkers and cyclists a direct link to Dartmoor and the coastal communities of Teignmouth and Shaldon.

-Also on our doorstep is a superb leisure centre, free tennis courts, a cinema, bowls, angling, several golf clubs and Newton Abbot Racecourse, one of the country’s leading summer jumps venues.
+Also on our doorstep is a superb leisure centre, tennis courts, a cinema, bowls, angling, several golf clubs and Newton Abbot Racecourse, one of the country’s leading summer jumps venues.

-We look forward to welcoming you.
+We look forward to meeting you.